zaidsbaghal/Portfolio-V2/_posts/2018-11-26-How-I-Learned-the-Basics-of-Web-Design.md

 ### Jekyll and Liquid Syntax

-    This is where the actual blog part of the wbsite is built.
+    This is where the actual blog part of the website is built.
 Because we are not building a blog from total scratch we are going to use something called a Static Site Generator like Jekyll.
+To get started using Jekyll, you want to have the basic html skeleton of your website down.
+Once you are done with the basic skeleton you can implement Jekyll by following the quick start guide [here](https://jekyllrb.com/docs/).
+I also used a [YouTube guide](https://www.youtube.com/playlist?list=PLLAZ4kZ9dFpOPV5C5Ay0pHaa0RJFhcmcB) just to get myself familiar with the liquid syntax that Jekyll uses.
+Once I learned the basics, I went ahead and separated my html skeleton into separate layouts and includes in order to make my website more fluid and continuous throughout every page.

+### Things to implement

+    Here are some things to consider adding to your website:

+    ..* Social buttons for sharing posts
+    ..* A button to download your Resume/CV
+    ..* A button that takes you to the top of the page ..* An archive for your blog posts
+    ..* A navigation bar that faded from transparent to solid and is always visible when scrolling

+## Conclusion

+    Overall this was not a difficult thing to do.
+The most important thing is staying motivated and consistently working on your personal project daily and be willing to take a break when you need it.
+Consistency is key though, after taking a break make sure you return to your work.
+Constantly, be looking to improve.